 First, the study results indicate that the need for achievement has a positive and significant effect on self-efficacy; thus, maximizing this variable will further increase self-efficacy.
 Second, the family environment is proven to positively and significantly affect self-efficacy, meaning that good family environments promote high self-efficacy, and vice versa.
 Third, the need for achievement has a positive and significant effect on entrepreneurial interest; the higher the need for achievement, the higher the entrepreneurial interest.
 Fourth, the family environment is reported to positively and significantly influences entrepreneurial interest.
-The family environment will foster entrepreneurial interest, and family is a significant determinant of students' interests in entrepreneurial.
+The family environment will foster entrepreneurial interest, and family is a significant determinant of students' interests in entrepreneurship.
 Fifth, self-efficacy has a positive and significant effect on entrepreneurial interest, implying that high self-efficacy is followed by high entrepreneurial interest.
-Sixth, the study results indicate that the need for achievement indirectly influences entrepreneurial interest through self-efficacy; thus, instilling a high need for achievement into students' mindset can increase their confidence or self-efficacy in entrepreneurship.
-Seventh, the family environment indirectly affects entrepreneurial interest through self-efficacy; in other terms, a good family environment that supports students to become entrepreneurs is most likely to increase or shape their confidence in performing entrepreneurial activities.
+Sixth, the study results indicate that the need for achievement into students' mindset can increase their confidence or self-efficacy in entrepreneurship.
+Seventh, the family environment indirectly affects entrepreneurial interest, a good family environment that supports students to become entrepreneurs is most likely to increase or shape their confidence in performing entrepreneurial activities.